bykimpage/DVDeconv/README.md

   addpath('PSFGenerator_GUI')
 3. Run.
 4-1.
 Leaving the initial values, click 'Generate' button.
-Then, the PSFs for depth-variant asymmetric algorithms are generated and saved the current folder.
+Then, the PSFs for depth-variant asymmetric algorithms are generated and saved in the current folder.
 The PSF for depth-invariant asymmetric algorithm is h00064.mat
 The generated results can be downloaded from 'DataSet/DVAsymPSF', 'DataSet/InvAsymPSF'
 4-2.
 Set W8 and W12 to 0, click 'Generate' button.
-Then, the PSFs for depth-variant symmetric algorithms are generated and saved the current folder.
+Then, the PSFs for depth-variant symmetric algorithms are generated and saved in the current folder.
 The PSF for depth-invariant symmetric algorithm is h00064.mat
 The generated results can be downloaded from 'DataSet/DVSymPSF', 'DataSet/InvSymPSF'